Disturbances in Influence of a Shepherding Agent is More Impactful than Sensorial Noise During Swarm Guidance: Introduction

-In this paper, we investigate the level of evaluations sufficient to achieve stability in performance in the Str\"{o}mbom approach~\cite{strombom2014solving}, before studying performance impact under increasing actuation and perception noises.
+In this paper, we first investigate the level of evaluations sufficient to achieve stability in performance in the Str\"{o}mbom approach~\cite{strombom2014solving}.
+After that, we study the performance of the model under increasing actuation and perception noises.
 Furthermore, we identify appropriate thresholds of switching between the collecting and driving behaviours, called the collecting frequency, in order to improve the performance of the shepherd.
-To identify these thresholds, we slightly decrease and increase the threshold value used in the Str\"{o}mbom method.
+To identify these thresholds, we systematically decrease and increase the threshold value used in the Str\"{o}mbom method.
 Our experiments are conducted in the same simulation environment as that introduced in the Str\"{o}mbom approach.
-The results from the experiments show that the performance of the shepherd is more sensitive to perception noise than the actuation noise.
+The results from the experiments show that the performance of the shepherd is more sensitive to perception noise than actuation noise.
 Moreover, a guiding set of appropriate thresholds are identified which should help improve the shepherding efficiency by adapting the switch between collecting and driving behaviours to suit the amount of perception and actuation noises present.

 The remainder of the paper is organized as follows.
 In Section~\ref{sect:relatedwork}, we provide a brief review of the research focused on the shepherding problem in order to identify a gap in the evaluation of shepherding performance under noise conditions.
 Following this section, we formally define shepherding using an appropriate notional system and a corresponding mathematical objective in Section~\ref{sect:shepherding}.
 The proposed evaluation framework is introduced in Section~\ref{sect:framework}.
 The framework is conducted in a simulated shepherding task in Section~\ref{sect:experiment}.
 Section~\ref{sect:results} presents the results of the framework.
 Conclusions are drawn in Section~\ref{sect:conclusions}, followed by a discussion on future work.